kibum-moon/blog/content/authors/admin/_index.md

 ---
-bio: Making data science humane together with psychology
+bio: Making data science humane with psychology
 education:
   courses:
   - course: M.A. in Clinical Psychology